ZhgChg.Li

 let connection2 = builder.build(url: URL(string: "wss://pinkoi.com/1")!).connect()

-Additionally, the Factory Pattern can also be applied here to produce SIOConnection through a factory.
+Extension: Here, you can also apply the Factory Pattern to produce SIOConnection using a factory.

-This concludes the four scenarios encountered during the encapsulation of Socket.IO and the seven design patterns used to solve these problems.
+These are the four scenarios encountered and the seven Design Patterns used to solve problems in this Socket.IO encapsulation.

-Finally, here is the complete design blueprint for the Socket.IO encapsulation.
+Finally, the complete design blueprint for this Socket.IO encapsulation is attached

-This diagram represents the actual design architecture, which may differ slightly from the naming and examples in the text.
-We hope to have the original designer share their design philosophy and open-source it in the future.
+The diagram here reflects the actual design architecture, which slightly differs from the naming and examples in the text; we hope the original designer can share the design concepts and open source it in the future.

 Who?

-Who designed and is responsible for the Socket.IO encapsulation project?
+Who designed these and was responsible for the Socket.IO encapsulation project?

-Main architect designer, evaluated and applied design patterns, implemented the design using Kotlin on the Android side.
+Main architecture designer, design pattern evaluation and application, implemented design in Kotlin on the Android side.

-Project lead for the Platform Team, engaged in pair programming, implemented the design using Swift on the iOS side, discussed and raised questions (a.k.a. contributed ideas), and finally wrote this article to share with everyone.
+Platform Team project lead, pair programming, implementing designs in Swift on iOS, discussing and raising questions (a.k.a. just talking), and finally writing this article to share with everyone.

 Further Reading